alexdmacon/SEO-refactoring/README.md

 # SEO-Refactoring-Horiseon

 ## Description and Goals
-I refactored starter code for a fake marketing company's website homepage.
+I refactored starter code for a fake marketing company's homepage.
 My goals were to:
 - Demonstrate an understanding of SEO and accessibility standards.
 - Test my knowledge of HTML semantic structure.